isabella232/GeofencingSDK-Swift-Example/README.md

 `pod cache clean 'AirMapGeofencingSDK' --all`

-If you are installing from a local reference to the podspec you must have the vendored framework downloaded and unzipped to the corresponding path used in `s.ios.vendored_frameworks`.
+If you are installing from a local `:path` reference to the podspec you must have the vendored framework downloaded and unzipped to the corresponding path used in `s.ios.vendored_frameworks`.

 ## Support